Backlash (2003): Storylines

-The main match on the undercard from the Raw brand, was a Six-man tag team match involving the team of Triple H, Ric Flair, and Chris Jericho against Shawn Michaels, Kevin Nash, and Booker T. The feud began on the March 31 episode of Raw, in a backstage segment, where Booker T was being medically attended to following his title match with Triple H at WrestleMania XIX, as Flair came into the scene to confront and taunt Booker T for losing.
+The main match on the undercard from the Raw brand, was a six-man tag team match involving the team of Triple H, Ric Flair, and Chris Jericho against Shawn Michaels, Kevin Nash, and Booker T. The feud began on the March 31 episode of Raw in a backstage segment, where Booker T was being medically attended to following his World Heavyweight Championship match with Triple H at WrestleMania XIX.
+Ric Flair came into the scene to confront and taunt Booker T for losing, angering Booker T, who promptly threatened Flair.
 Later in the night, Jericho cut a promo where he complained that he should have won his match against Michaels at WrestleMania XIX.
-After the promo, Booker T defeated Jericho via disqualification after Flair interfered in the match and attacked Booker T. Afterwards, Triple H came down to the ring, where he, Jericho, and Flair attacked Booker T simultaneously.
-The attack caused Michaels to come down to the ring to help Booker T to no avail, as Jericho locked Michaels in the Walls of Jericho, while Triple H locked Booker T in an Indian deathlock.
+After the promo, Booker T defeated Jericho in their scheduled match via disqualification after Ric Flair interfered in the match and attacked Booker T. This also brought Triple H down to the ring, and he, Jericho, and Flair attacked Booker T simultaneously.
+The attack caused Shawn Michaels to come down to the ring to help Booker T to no avail, as Jericho locked Michaels in the Walls of Jericho, while Triple H locked Booker T in an Indian deathlock.
 On the April 7 episode of Raw, Kevin Nash entered the feud during a main event tag team match with Triple H and Jericho facing Michaels and Booker T. After Booker T pinned Triple H to earn the victory for his team, Flair came into the ring and attacked Booker T, followed by Jericho attacking Michaels with a steel chair.
-The attack led to the shocking return of Nash, who had been sidelined with an quadriceps injury, who attacked Jericho and Flair.
+The attack led to the shocking return of Kevin Nash, who had been sidelined with an quadriceps injury, and he attacked Jericho and Flair.
 After this turn of events, Triple H prepared to hit Nash with a sledgehammer, only to retreat the ring soon afterwards.
-One week later, Nash said that he wanted himself, Michaels and Triple H to all be friends again, only for Triple H to tell him that he and Nash should side together, since Michaels turned on Nash in 1994.
+One week later, Nash said that he wanted himself, Michaels and Triple H to all be friends again, only for Triple H to tell him that he and Michaels could never be friends again.
+Triple H would go on to suggest that he and Nash should instead side together against Michaels, since it was Michaels who turned on Nash in 1994.
+This brought Michaels into the ring, and a heated argument ensued between the three.
 Later that night, Triple H and Flair fought against Booker T and The Hurricane and lost thanks to Michaels.
-Jericho then attacked Michaels and Nash came to the rescue, but accidentally hit Booker T with the Sledgehammer.
-The feud intensified on the April 21 episode of Raw during a main event World Heavyweight Championship match between Booker T, and the reigning champion, Triple H, with Michaels as the special guest referee.
+Jericho then attacked Michaels and Nash came to the rescue, but accidentally hit Booker T with the sledgehammer.
+The feud intensified on the April 21 episode of Raw during a main event World Heavyweight Championship match between Booker T and the reigning champion, Triple H, with Michaels as the special guest referee.
 During the match, Michaels superkicked Triple H, resulting in Flair and Jericho coming into the ring and attacking Michaels and Booker T. Nash then came down to the ring, where he laid out Jericho and Flair.
 He also helped Michaels and Triple H back to their feet, only to receive a low blow by Triple H.